kim-codes/event-planning-resources/README.md

 ## During the event
 - Share a hashtag people can use for tweeting
 - Post photos

+### Photography
+- Ask permission from people to take photos.
+It's good to have a bright color item like a lanyard or sticker for those who do not want to be photographed.
+This is a good identifier for attendees as well who could be taking photos.
+It's not enough for the organizers and any official designated photographers to know.
+Everyone at the event should know who can be included in photos.

+### Making people feel comfortable
+- Having a CoC is not enough.
+Make sure your attendees are aware of it, that it's clearly communicated before the event and go over it again at the beginning of the event.
+Explain how to report an incident.
+My recommendation is a simple Google form for annonymous reporting in case people do not feel comfortable addressing you in person or even through e-mail.

 ### Handling hiccups
 - What if the internet cuts out ?